Jeansen/jeansen.github.io/_posts/2022-08-17-stable-psql-with-kubernetes-1-25.markdown

 In the example above one could then connect to the ambassador pod in place of the actual postgres pod.
 This way a connection reset will be caught by socat and the connection will stay alive, even with SSL enabled.

-## Final words

-I love community work.
-It's so much fun to see something like kubernetes evolving and being able to participate, too.
-I did not do a PR but watching an initial problem picked up by the community to find a solution simple makes me fell "WOA!".
-But doing a PR myself is even more fun! ;-)

-So, like I mentiond before.
-Hopefully this PR will make its way into the 1.25 release.
-Until then, use the work-around above.

 [^1]: https://stackoverflow.com/questions/70762591/kubectl-port-forwarding-to-remote-postgres-port